Cluster A. Bible

 ACP25 Public Speaking and Storytelling

-This course has Introduction to Academic Skills and Interpersonal Communication as preferred prerequisites.
+This course has Academic Skills 1 and Interpersonal Communication as preferred prerequisites.

 GEN20 Introduction to Philosophy